-Arguably, the most effective energy use of Pennsylvania's wood renewable biomass resources is heating or thermally-led combined heat and power (thermal

-Wood energy is adaptable and can be used to meet a variety of the state's energy needs. and electric generation) applications.
-The key factor is that the equipment being used to convert wood to heat must be efficient.
+Arguably, the most effective energy use of Pennsylvania's wood renewable biomass resources is heating or thermally-led combined heat and power (thermal and electric generation) applications.
+The key factor is that the equipment being used to convert wood to heat must be efficient and effective.
 For example, a fireplace, even though it provides heat directly to a home, can be very inefficient - wasting even more energy than other energy sources such as electrical power production.